Home > Student Accommodation News > Research and insights > Analysis > Early signs of a decline in PBSA occupancy

 Despite the aforementioned slowdown, Glasgow remains far ahead of some of the more challenging locations.

-In Sheffield, at the end of 2023, studio and cluster occupancy for the 2024-25 intake stood at just 17% and 8% respectively, highlighting the vast differences in performance between locations.
+Examining student accommodation in Sheffield, at the end of 2023, studio and cluster occupancy for the 2024-25 intake stood at just 17% and 8% respectively, highlighting the vast differences in performance between locations.

 Source: StuRents Limited